Chuck Hull

-Chuck Hull (Charles W. Hull; born May 12, 1939) is the co-founder, executive vice president and chief technology officer of 3D Systems.
+Chuck Hull (Charles W. Hull; born May 12, 1939) is an American inventor who is the co-founder, executive vice president and chief technology officer for regenerative medicine of 3D Systems.
 He is one of the inventors of the SLA 3D printer, the first commercial rapid prototyping technology, and the widely used STL file format.
 He is named on more than 60 U.S. patents as well as other patents around the world in the fields of ion optics and rapid prototyping.
-He was inducted into the National Inventors Hall of Fame in 2014 and in 2017 was one of the first inductees into the TCT Hall of Fame.
+He was inducted into the National Inventors Hall of Fame in 2014 and elected to the National Academy of Engineering in February of 2025.

 Early life

-Chuck Hull was born on May 12, 1939 in Clifton, Colorado, the son of Lester and Esther Hull.
+Chuck Hull was born on May 12, 1939, in Clifton, Colorado, the son of Lester and Esther Hull.
 His early life was spent in Clifton and Gateway, Colorado.
 He graduated from Central High School in Grand Junction, Colorado.
-Chuck received a Bachelor of Science in engineering physics from the University of Colorado in 1961.
-He is also a distinguished alumni from Colorado Mesa University.
+He received a Bachelor of Science in engineering physics from the University of Colorado Boulder in 1961.
+He is also a distinguished alumnus of Colorado Mesa University.